BarbeRousseLibre/hermessenger/docs/ABOUT-FILES.md

 - var/temp_mail_directory - Holding mail until they are sended, being a pending queue.

-- var/mail_dir/ - Hold sub-directories to store mails once they were passed through ' src/php_mailer.php ' (sending), regarding their status:
+- var/mail_dir/ - Hold sub-directories to store mails once they were passed through ' src/php_mailer.php ' (sending), regarding their status.

-- var/mail_dir/ACCEPTED - Hold mails that was, regarding PHPMailer returned status, sended and accepted (but not necessary delivered).
+- var/mail_dir/ACCEPTED - Hold mails that was, regarding PHPMailer returned status, sended and accepted (but not necessary delivered, at least on Hermessenger side everything is good).

-- var/mail_dir/REJECTED - Hold mails that was, regarding a PHPMailer error code that was returned, rejected (no hope to see them delivered).
+- var/mail_dir/REJECTED - Hold mails that was, regarding a PHPMailer error code that was returned, rejected (no hope to see them delivered no matter what).

 - var/mail_dir/UNTRUSTY/ - Holding sub-directories, regarding why the mail is untrusty: